 – Dan Freas, Old World Wisconsin Site Director

-BREWING EXPERIENCE BUILDING WILL IMMERSE GUESTS IN WISCONSIN’S BREWING TRADITIONS
+BREWING EXPERIENCE BUILDING IMMERSES GUESTS IN WISCONSIN’S BREWING TRADITIONS

 YOUR GENEROUS GIFT WILL RESTORE A RELOCATED TAVERN & CREATE A FESTIVE OUTDOOR SPACE.